Easy-to-read medicine information about the intra-uterine device (IUD) – what is it, how is it inserted and possible side effects.

 - Your doctor will advise you if your IUD can be left for longer.

 How well does the IUD work?

-Both the copper and progestogen IUDs are at least 99% effective in preventing pregnancy, which means that only 1 out of every 100 women using an IUD will get pregnant each year.
+Both the progestogen and copper IUDs are at least 99% effective in preventing pregnancy.
+This means that fewer than 1 out of every 100 women using an IUD will get pregnant each year.